BilausGeorge/Personal-FInance-Expense-Tracker/README.md

 2. Open the `web/index.html` file in your browser.
 3. Click "Actualizează" to see the balance update in real-time straight from the Java backend.

+This text is auto-generate with the help from Gemini.

 RO

 # 📊 Personal Finance Tracker